Dandelion cultivation tips

 Flowering and harvest

-Plant robust and tenacious, that is often resistant to pests.
+This plant is robust and tenacious, very often resistant to pests.
 Ideal for organic farming because it requires no pesticides.

-- Butterfly caterpillar (Helipalus humuli) feeds on the plant.
-It damages the petiole and plant roots.
+Butterfly caterpillar (Helipalus humuli): It feeds on the plant, damaging the petiole and plant roots.

-- Nematodes (Dylentchus destructor) feeds on the roots.
+Nematodes (Dylentchus destructor): It feeds on the roots.

 More information on dandelion in the listing above